-We were on a walk last night and one of my 11-year-olds shared with me, for the first time, that sometimes she doesn’t feel so great about her weight and her body.
+We were on a walk last night, and one of my 11-year-olds shared with me, for the first time, that sometimes she doesn’t feel so great about her weight and her body.
 I immediately assured her she was healthy and perfect and just right.
 All the things we say that, though they are true, probably start losing impact at some point.
-We talked about how she has developed faster than many of her peers and to compare herself to them was sort of futile.
+We talked about how she has developed faster than many of her peers, and to compare herself to them was sort of futile.
 I told her she was beautiful and that she doesn’t look over-weight because her body is developing.
-I also told her that how she looks in no way equates to her worth as a person.
+I also said to her that how she looks in no way equates to her worth as a person.

 It’s an insidious little worm.
 We read books like the Bedtime Stories for Rebel Girls.
 I talk to them about the importance of feeling healthy and strong.
 They have a father who actually thinks women are the stronger gender (I don’t argue) and has never made them feel they are less because they are girls.
 I continue to put my bathing suit on in spite of the sense of dread and self-consciousness I feel and I manage to never call myself fat in front of them because I know that matters a lot to their own self-esteem.
 It’s not great for mine either.
-Diet is a 4-letter word in our house and we talk about different foods in terms of health but never in terms of whether they make you gain or lose weight.
+Diet is a four-letter word in our house and we talk about different foods in terms of health but never in terms of whether they make you gain or lose weight.
 We have been downright fanatical about girl power and positive body image since they were born and yet it still got in.
-I’m not surprised, I was just hoping it wouldn’t be so soon.
+I’m not surprised; I was just hoping it wouldn’t be so soon.

-I gotta say, it wasn’t a super easy conversation and I’m sure I didn’t say all the right things, but it was an important one.
+I have to say, it wasn’t a super easy conversation and I’m sure I didn’t say all the right things, but it was an important one.
 As we got close to home I said I was glad she talked to me.
 She said she sort of felt better and that it helped to talk about it.
 She’s careful, as most 11-year-old daughters are, to not give me too much credit for helping.
-I told her we’d be having many more talks on the subject and I pointed to my head again and said: “Whenever you need a reminder that it’s all up here, just let me know.”
+I told her we’d be having many more talks on the subject, and I pointed to my head again and said: “Whenever you need a reminder that it’s all up here, just let me know.”
 She gave me a big smile and said she would probably be doing that a lot.
 I took a deep breath and thought about how badly I hope she will continue to talk.

 My wish for you, dear reader, is the same as it is for my girls.
 I want you to fill your head with as many fascinating, interesting things as you can knowing full well that you are beautiful.
-Check that off your list of things to worry about because it’s too boring to bother with.
+Check that off your list of things to worry about because it’s too boring to bother.
 I’ll try really hard to do the same.